awmann/basic_astrometry/README.md

 # Keck astrometry fitting code

 This assumes basic reduced data from NIRC2 Keck.
 It will output astrometry.
 Note that this code/ does not correct for differences between NIRC2 and Gaia or other zero-point offsets.
+The core of the code is StarFinder (http://www.bo.astro.it/StarFinder/paper6.htm) or a triple-Gaussian. (sf_fit=1 or 0).
+You can also fit with an empirical template, which yields similar results.
+To do this, you need to replace the model wrapped in mpfit to a template then add in the PSF location, stretch, and scale factors as free parameters.

 I have assumed you are on my computer (Wuotan), and hence the paths follow that convention. update accordingly.
 I usually work in a folder called "BINFIT".